 - In my favorite variation, no props are involved, and your arms are along the sides of your body with palms facing up.
 Your head is turned to one side.

 - Stay here for ten breaths or more before turning your head to the other side for an equal amount of breaths to release both sides of the neck equally.

 Other variations include placing your forehead on the floor and stretching your arms out to the front, or making cactus arms with palms facing down.
 Another option is to stack your hands one on top of the other with your forehead resting on them.

 Some people like to have one or more blankets folded under the belly.
-If you try this option, make sure that the hips are off the blanket so that you have the sensation that your tailbone is pointing down toward the floor in a relaxed way.
+If you try this option, make sure that the hips are off the blanket so that you have the sensation that the tip of your tailbone is releasing down toward the floor in a relaxed way.

-Since ‘Sava’ is Sanskrit for Corpse and this is Reverse Savasana, we could say that this pose = Being Alive.
+Since ‘Sava’ is Sanskrit for Corpse and this is Reverse Savasana, we could say that this pose equals Being Alive.
 So let’s do this as often as possible.

 Kristen Addicks has been practicing yoga for 25 years and teaches in Marin at Sukha Yoga, Some Like it Hot Yoga & Boutique, and Rolling Hills Country Club.
 Kristen believes that being out in nature is also part of the yoga experience.
 Therefore, she feels fortunate to have been able to call Marin County home for over 20 years.
 When not in a yoga studio, she can be found hiking or in some nearby body of water.
 Kristen leads yoga+adventure retreats where she combines yoga with adventurous activities in a beautiful location that includes sun, water, wildlife and culture. www.kristenaddicksyoga.com.